 The Mercedes-Benz Digital Service Book (DSB) is a manufacturer-controlled database used by authorised Mercedes-Benz dealers.
 Every official maintenance visit is recorded centrally and linked permanently to the vehicle’s VIN, creating a consistent service timeline.

 When a vehicle is serviced within the authorised network, the entry is stored digitally rather than stamped into a booklet.
 This allows the record to remain intact even if paperwork is lost or ownership changes.
+If you are unsure how digital records differ from older stamped booklets, you can read a detailed comparison here: Mercedes DSB vs paper service book explained.

 The DSB typically contains: